 It is the responsibility of the EU and overseas students to enquire from their own country whether or not they are eligible for any financial help.
 More information about eligibility and how to apply, can be found on the government website.

-If you have a specific learning difficulty (Dyslexia, Dyspraxia, ADHD/ADD, ASD etc.) and had a diagnostic assessment after your 16th birthday, please contact us so that we can advise you on applying for funding (Disabled Students Allowance/DSA).
+If you have a specific learning difficulty (Dyslexia, Dyspraxia, ADHD/ADD, ASD etc.) and have a diagnostic assessment, please contact us so that we can advise you on applying for funding (Disabled Students Allowance/DSA).
 We can then have the appropriate support in place for when your studies commence.

 For all other disabilities and long term health conditions, you will need medical evidence or a report from a suitably qualified specialist to support your funding application.

 If you are unsure but think you might have a disability or a learning difficulty we would encourage you to contact Student Services as early as possible.
 We will offer you an informal discussion regarding your needs and study at Ravensbourne.